jronallo/iiif-workshop/workshop/image/levels.md

 | 1     | http://iiif.io/api/image/2/level1.json |
 | 2     | http://iiif.io/api/image/2/level2.json |

-> Do you understand how the profile level relates to the compliance tables?
+<div class="alert">Do you understand how the profile level relates to the compliance tables?</div>